r-grandorder/tri-hermes/en/pages/Lostbelt/avalon1.md

 I'm a prince, as you can see, so...

 **Oberon:**
-Having a {(M) boy /(F) girl} of unknown origin as my squire, something like that isn't going to convince many.
+Having a [♂ boy /♀ girl] of unknown origin as my squire, something like that isn't going to convince many.

 **Oberon:**
 You're a much better match for Fujimaru.